shintaro-iwasaki/argobots/README.md

 different command syntax.
 Command `echo $SHELL` prints out the current shell used by your terminal program.

-The following assumes a user who downloaded a released version of Argobots.
-If you clone Argobots using GitHub, please skip (a) and before (b)

 ### (a) Preparation

-*If you downloaded a release version of Argobots*, unpack the tar file and go to the top level directory:
+(a.1) *If you downloaded a release tarball of Argobots*, unpack the tar file and go to the top level directory:

 ```sh
     tar xzf argobots.tar.gz